How to Eat Your Way Through San Miguel de Allende

 Aguachile, gorditas, mezcal: A chef’s guide to Mexico’s newest foodie mecca.

 Donnie Masterton first fell in love with San Miguel de Allende two decades ago as a young backpacker (and budding chef) on a weekend visit.
 Years later, in 2002 the chef—burned out by cooking in Washington (at the Hay Adams), then New York (at Tavern on the Green) and later Los Angeles (as executive chef for the Hollywood Bowl)—picked up his family and relocated to the colonial city that had made such an impression.
 At the time, San Miguel’s dining scene was sorely in need of new perspectives on cuisine.
 “There wasn’t really a chef-driven, forward-thinking restaurant,” he says, “nothing that was doing anything contemporary, or using local and organic ingredients.”
 So he opened his own, calling it simply The Restaurant.
-Now one of the city’s most revered dining spots, it celebrated its 10-year anniversary in February and has been joined by Masterton’s other ventures, including two fast-casual projects; El Vergel, a bistro and market outside of town; and his latest restaurant, the Mediterranean-inspired Fatimo, opening this month.
+Now one of the city’s most revered dining spots, it celebrated its 10-year anniversary in February and has been joined by Masterton’s other ventures, including two fast-casual projects; El Vergel, a bistro and market outside of town; and his latest restaurant, the Mediterranean-inspired Fatima, opening in early 2019.

 Ask Masterton about the dining scene in San Miguel today and he’s quick to sing its praises.
 “It’s amazing right now,” he says.
 “The produce is great, so many restaurants are sourcing from local farmers, and young, talented chefs want to live and work here.
 I’m excited about the food here and feel proud to be a part of it.”